• Skip to main content

 • mayonaka – 真夜中 (まよなか) : a noun meaning ‘midnight’ in Japanese.

-Grammatically this is a noun, but can also work as an adverb.
+Grammatically, this is a noun.
+In reality, however, this can also work as an adverb almost anywhere in a sentence.
 In Japanese, many time-related nouns can also work as adverbs.
 “Mayonaka” is one of them.
-This is a trait of Japanese time-related nouns, but it is not unique to the Japanese language.
-In fact, the English word, “tomorrow”, can also work as both a noun and an adverb.
-So, Japanese learners, especially those who are familiar with English, can easily understand this point, I think.
+This fact would be a bit surprising to Japanese learners, but this is not unique to the Japanese language.
+For example, “tomorrow” in English can work both a noun and an adverb.
+So, Japanese learners – especially those who are familiar with English – can easily understand this point, I think.

-The meaning of “mayonaka” is very simple and clear, I think.
+The definition and meaning of “mayonaka” are simple and clear.
 To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.

-• 真 : a kanji character often used as a prefix to add the meaning of ‘true’, ‘real’, or ‘middle’ to its following word.
+• 真 : a kanji character often used as a prefix to add the meaning of ‘true’, ‘real’, or ‘middle’.
 This kanji can also be found in other words like “shashin“.

 • 夜 : a kanji character used to mean ‘night’ in Japanese.
 This kanji can also be found in other words like “yoake“.